Stanko/letters-from-sarajevo/en/reply-three.md

 Dear dad,

-Your letter arrived while mom and I were in the hospital.
-(Meanwhile granny Ruža from our room was watching Stane.)
+Your letter arrived while mum and I were in the hospital.
+(While we were gone, nana Ruža from our room took care of Stane.)

-We ended in the hospital by eating poisonous mushrooms.
-Often, Auntie Nada from the first floor would take me to the forrest to pick mushrooms.
-It was interesting, she was talking about nature all the time.
-In the evening we would bring mushrooms back, and everyone from the room would eat dinner together.
-After one of those dinners I went outside with Mihajlo.
-We were watching moon through binoculars, as it was a telescope.
-Suddenly, I felt weak.
-I came back to the room and told mom.
-Everyone turned around to me: "You too?".
+We were taken to the hospital because of poisonous mushrooms.
+Mrs Nada from the first floor often took me mushroom picking in the woods.
+It was fun; she would speak about nature the whole time.
+In the evening, we would return to the Inn with mushrooms, and everybody from the room would have dinner together.
+After one of those dinners, I went outside with Mihajlo.
+We were watching the Moon through his binoculars like through a telescope.
+Suddenly, I felt a little queasy.
+I went back to the room and told mum that I was feeling sick.
+Then everybody turned toward me and said "You too?"

 The ambulance took us to Niš.
-For the first time ever, mom was happy Stane is a picky eater.
-He didn't even try mushrooms.
+For the first time ever, mum was happy about Stane being a picky eater.
+He wouldn't even try the mushrooms.

-We've spent around ten days in the hospital, children and parents separated.
-The next day we were feeling better but we were still getting infusions.
-Yesterday, we all returned to Divljana, again by ambulance.
-Auntie Nada and I made a deal not to pick mushrooms again.
+We stayed in the hospital for some ten days, kids apart from the grownups.
+We felt better the next day already, but we were still on an IV.
+We all returned to Divljana yesterday, riding the ambulance once again.
+Mrs Nada and I agreed we wouldn't go looking for mushrooms again.

-Today I found Mihajlo moved away to Novi Sad.
-Because I was in the hospital, he left binoculars to the other boy.
-He left a message with him as well, that he is going to write to me from Novi Sad.
-Now, I'm going to receive letters both from him and you.
-(I wish you were both here.)
+Today I found out that Mihajlo had moved to Novi Sad.
+Since I was in the hospital, he gave the binoculars to another boy.
+He told me Mihajlo had said he would write to me from Novi Sad.
+Now I'll receive letters from him and you.
+(I'd rather you were both here.)

 <div class="Response-signature">Kosta</div>